anoved/Ground-Track-Generator/Examples/README.md

 	gtg --input geoeye1.tle --output example1

 In this case, the output consists of a single point representing the location of GeoEye-1 at the "epoch" (reference date) specified in the two-line element set.
 In `geoeye1.tle`, the epoch is encoded as `12091.09077403`.
-The first [two digits](http://www.celestrak.com/columns/v04n03/#FAQ04) specify the year, 2012, and the remaining digits specify the day of the year, 91.09077403 (at some point on March XX).
+The first [two digits](http://www.celestrak.com/columns/v04n03/#FAQ04) specify the year, 2012, and the remaining digits specify the day of the year, 91.09077403 (some point on March 31st).

 Here's the point.
 It's over South America: